Compressed decision problems in hyperbolic groups: Hyperbolic groups

-\begin{proof} We prove this via two applications of Lemma~\ref{lem-quad}.
+\begin{proof} We prove this with two applications of Lemma~\ref{lem-quad}.
 The first application gives us $c$.
 In the second application we restrict our attention to the quadrilateral with sides labelled $c$, $b$, $u'' \cdot u'''$, and the fourth side labelled by the resulting suffix of $v$.
 This gives $d$. \end{proof}

 Suppose that $S$ is a path in $\Gamma$ of length $n$, and $i$ is an integer.
-We adopt the convention that the expression $S(i)$ implies that $i$ lies in $[0, n]$.
-Recall that $\bar{S}$ denotes $S$ with its parametrization reversed.
+We adopt the convention that the use of the expression $S(i)$ implies that $i$ lies in $[0, n]$.
+Recall that $\bar{S}$ denotes $S$ with its parametrisation reversed.

 \begin{lemma} Let $T$ be a $\delta$--thin geodesic triangle with vertices at $p$, $q$, and $r$ and with sides $P$, $Q$, and $R$.
 Suppose that $P(0) = q = \bar{R}(0)$, $Q(0) = r = \bar{P}(0)$, and $R(0) = p = \bar{Q}(0)$.
 Let $j$ be any integer so that $d_\Gamma(R(j), \bar{Q}(j)) > \delta$.
 Then there are integers $i_R < i_Q$ so that $d_\Gamma(R(j), P(i_R)) \leq \delta$ and $d_\Gamma(\bar{Q}(j), P(i_Q)) \leq \delta$. \end{lemma}